Wonder Woman (2017 film): Box office

-Wonder Woman grossed $412.8 million in the United States and Canada and $411.1 million in other territories for a worldwide total of $824 million, against an estimated production budget of $120–150 million.
-Estimates for the number the film needed to surpass internationally in order to cover its production and promotional costs and break even ranged from $300 million to $460 million.
-Deadline Hollywood calculated the film's net profit as $252.9 million, accounting for production budgets, marketing, talent participations, and other costs; box office grosses and home media revenues placed it sixth on their list of 2017's "Most Valuable Blockbusters".
+Wonder Woman grossed a total of $412.8 million in the United States and Canada and $411.1 million in other territories for a worldwide total of $824 million, against an estimated production budget of $120–150 million.
+Estimates for the international gross the film needed to cover its costs and break even ranged from $300 million to $460 million.
+Deadline Hollywood calculated the film's net profit as $252.9 million.
+After taking into account home media revenues, Deadline placed Wonder Woman sixth on its list of "Most Valuable Blockbusters" of 2017.
+The film became the worldwide highest-grossing film directed by a woman, surpassing Jennifer Yuh Nelson's Kung Fu Panda 2 and Phyllida Lloyd's Mamma Mia!
+(Note: Attributed to multiple references:) It held the record until Hi, Mom surpassed it in 2021, followed by Barbie in 2023.